OPRAH'S DEAD SON

 "What does he want Oprah to go along with now?"

 "Nobody knows.
-I think that's what this whole pot luck thing's about, why he dragged her down here from Chicago, but I'm not sure."
+I think that's what this whole pot luck thing's gonna be all about, why he dragged her down from Chicago, but I'm not sure."

-"She did, but there's always more birds than there are stones."
+"Oh, she did, sure, but there's always more birds than there are stones."

 "What pot luck thing?"

-"Or maybe he just wants people to play his new piano for."
+"Or maybe he just wants people around to hear him play his new piano."

 "I didn't see a new piano anywhere."